kubernetes/kubernetes/examples/guestbook/README.md

 Just like the others, you want a service to group your frontend pods.
 The service is described in the file `examples/guestbook/frontend-service.json`:

+**NOTE** This json snippet has been modified, in that it adds the publicIPs field for illustration purposes only.

 ```js
 {
   "id": "frontend",